Joan Baez: Bob Dylan

 Baez first met Dylan in April 1961 at Gerde's Folk City in New York City's Greenwich Village.
-At the time, Baez had already released her debut album and her popularity as the emerging "Queen of Folk" was on the rise.
-Baez was initially unimpressed with the "urban hillbilly", but was impressed with one of Dylan's first compositions, "Song to Woody" and remarked that she would like to record it.

-By 1963, Baez had already released three albums, two of which had been certified gold, and she invited Dylan on stage to perform alongside her at the Newport Folk Festival.
-The two performed the Dylan composition "With God on Our Side", a performance that set the stage for many more duets like it in the months and years to come.
+Baez had already released her debut album and her popularity as the emerging "Queen of Folk" was on the rise.
+Baez was initially unimpressed with the "urban hillbilly", but she liked one of Dylan's first compositions, "Song to Woody" and remarked that she would like to record it.
+By 1963, Baez had released three albums, two of which had been certified gold, and she invited Dylan on stage to perform alongside her at the Newport Folk Festival.
+The two performed the Dylan composition "With God on Our Side", a collaboration that set the stage for many more duets in the months and years to come.
 Typically, while on tour, Baez would invite Dylan to sing on stage partly by himself and partly with her, much to the chagrin of her fans.

-Before meeting Dylan, Baez's topical songs were very few: "Last Night I Had the Strangest Dream", "We Shall Overcome", and an assortment of Negro spirituals.
+Before meeting Dylan, Baez's topical songs were few: "Last Night I Had the Strangest Dream", "We Shall Overcome", and an assortment of spirituals.
 Baez would later say that Dylan's songs seemed to update the topics of protest and justice.

-By the time of Dylan's 1965 tour of the UK, their relationship had slowly begun to fizzle out.
-The couple are captured in D. A. Pennebaker's documentary film Dont Look Back (1967).
+By the time of Dylan's 1965 tour of the UK, their relationship had slowly begun to deteriorate.
+The couple were captured in D. A. Pennebaker's documentary film Dont Look Back (1967).
+Baez later described it as an abrupt halt that broke her heart.
+In the 2023 documentary I Am a Noise Baez referred to the relationship as "totally demoralizing" which she later forgave him for but said that they are no longer in touch with each other.